US childcare market, mapped

 M&A advisors and search funds

-Sponsor-coverage bankers, sector-focused search funds, and the SBA lenders financing the next owner-operator buyout.
+Sponsor-coverage bankers, sector-focused search funds, and SBA lenders financing the next owner-operator buyout.
 The director-owner contact is the asset the search-fund Rolodex is built on.

 Curriculum, supplies, and food

-Creative Curriculum, Lakeshore Learning, Discount School Supply, Kaplan Early Learning, and the regional food-service distributors who deliver the morning snack.
+Creative Curriculum, Lakeshore Learning, Discount School Supply, Kaplan Early Learning, and regional food-service distributors who deliver the morning snack.
 The director signs the contract; the parent never sees it.

 Enrollment marketing and websites